bcgov/rems/README.md

 You can also get the entire historic dataset, which has records back to 1964.
 This needs to be done in two steps:

-1. First download the dataset using `download_historic_data`, which downloads the data and stores it in a `sqlite` database:
+1. First download the dataset using `download_historic_data`, which downloads the data and stores it in a `SQLite` database:

 ``` r
 download_historic_data(ask = FALSE)